ygor/crypto-arbitrage/frontend/README.md

 This is useful for catching API contract mismatches early in the development process.

+## Comprehensive Testing Strategy

+We've implemented a multi-layered testing approach to ensure the application's reliability:

+1. **Component Tests**: Unit tests for individual React components to verify they render correctly with different prop scenarios.
+2. **Integration Tests**: Tests that verify multiple components work together correctly.
+3. **End-to-End Tests**: Tests that simulate real user flows across the application.
+4. **API Contract Tests**: Tests that verify our frontend API calls align with the backend API endpoints.

+Our tests focus on:
+- Data handling and error states
+- Component rendering with various data scenarios
+- User interactions
+- API integration
+- Edge cases like null/undefined values

+For detailed information on our testing approach, see the [Testing Guide](docs/TESTING.md).

 ## API Contract Testing

 We've implemented comprehensive API contract testing to ensure alignment between the frontend and backend: